-89. It is expected that there will be 1 car parking space for each unit in the residential pods.
+It is proposed that there should be 1 car parking space for each unit in the residential pods.
 The main visitor pod will have minimal parking possibly in the order of 1 space per 5 units because visitors will be encouraged to travel by gondola.
-Parking will be provided in general parking areas to enable efficient shared use for those who drive and for vehicles, which will be used to shuttle guests to/from facilities within the pods and the gondola and ferry berths.
-Commercial activities would have similar low parking provisions.
-I would recommend the parking provision for the QPSZ reflect this philosophy.
+Parking will be provided in general parking areas for those who drive and for vehicles which will be used to shuttle guests to/from facilities within the pods and the gondola and ferry berths.